-Student Name: Major:

-Reinstatement Request: With Academic Plan ORWithout Academic Plan

-State the reasons why you failed to meet SAP requiremen nts:

-What has changed that will allow you to meet SAP requir rements at the next evaluation period?

-Student Signature

-Academic advisor to explain the extenuating circumstanc will allow him/her to meet the SAP requirements at the ne ces that caused the student to fail the SAP requirement.
-State what has changed that

-Advisor (Print Name) Advisor (Signature) Date

-Certified by Director of Student Life (Signature): Date:

-OFFICE USE ONLY

-CURRENT: Letter Type: CGPA:

-Action Taken: Approve Not approved Reason:
+Student Name: Major: Reinstatement Request: With Academic Plan ORWithout Academic Plan State the reasons why you failed to meet SAP requirement nents: What has changed that will allow you to meet SAP requ uirements at the next evaluation period?
+Student Signature Date Academic advisor to explain the extenuating circumstar will allow him/her to meet the SAP requirements at the n nces that caused the student to fail the SAP requirement. next evaluation period by listing the steps to be taken.
+State what has changed that Advisor (Print Name) Advisor (Signature) Date Certified by Director of Student Life (Signature): Date: OFFICE USE ONLY CURRENT: Letter Type: CGPA: Action Taken: Approve Not approve red REVISED: Letter Type: ETF: Comment(s): Signature: Director of Financial Aid: Date:

-Comment(s):

-Signature: Director of Financial Aid: Date: